More than 40 killed in depot blast in Libya, more clashes in east

 Army officials went on nationwide television on Thursday to appeal to the Islamists and other militias to lay down their weapons in Benghazi and start a dialogue.

 "Brothers of the Ansar al-Sharia.
 You are Muslims and we are Muslims.
-We don't differ on religion ... but don't impose something which is not part of the religion," Salah Obeidi, army commander of the eastern region, said.
+We don't differ on religion ... but don't impose something which is not part of the religion," Salah Obeidi, army commander of the eastern region, told reporters.

 The security situation has sharply deteriorated in the past few months in Benghazi, where car bombings and assassinations are part of daily life.

-Most countries have closed their consulates in the city of 1 million inhabitants, home to several oil companies.
+Most countries have closed their consulates in the city of one million inhabitants, home to several oil companies.
 Some foreign airlines also have stopped flying there.

 Ansar al-Sharia was blamed for the attack on the U.S. consulate in Benghazi in September last year when the U.S. ambassador and three other Americans were killed.